Jamiri

-Jamiri (real name Jan-Michael Richter, born 3 May 1966 in Hattingen-Blankenstein, Germany) is one of the most recognized comics artists in Germany.
+Jamiri (real name Jan-Michael Richter, born 3 May 1966 in Hattingen-Blankenstein, Germany) is a German comics artists.

 Jamiri has published nine comic collections since 1990.
 He has published one- and two-page comics in German magazines since 1992.
-Today, he has more than one million readers monthly.

 Biography

 Jan-Michael Richter attended the Waldorf school in Bochum from 1972 until 1985.
 In 1985 he attended the Ruhr-University of Bochum where he began studying comparative literature and philosophy.
 He then switched in 1986 to a design major at the comprehensive university in Essen.

 Jan-Michael Richter has lived in Essen since 1986.
 He married Beate Kleinschmidt in 2000.
 She often appeared as a character in his comics.
 The couple separated in October 2014 after 25 years relationship.
-He is also the cousin of the international soccer player Mehmet Scholl.

-Publicity and Distribution

-Jan-Michael Richter has drawn comics since childhood.
-In 1990 he began to draw professionally.
-In 1992, he became a regular comic artist for the Ruhr city magazine, Marabo.
-He has since published comics in other magazines.
-Through his strong association with the large German university magazine, Unicum, he has accompanied four generations of students through their studies; the German student populace is well-acquainted with him.
-In 2003, Jamiri became a regular artist for the Spiegel Online, one of the largest and most acclaimed online magazines in Germany.
-Altogether, it is estimated that Jamiri has over a million monthly readers.

-Jamiri also publishes comic collections in a classical format (DIN A4 with 48 pages).
-Since 1994 he has published eight such collections.
-Although these collections are only available in German currently, translations are underway.